hectorip/auth0-auth/README.md

 # \<auth0-auth\>

-Implements authentication as provided by [Auth0](https://auth0.com/)
+Implements authentication as provided by [Auth0](https://auth0.com/).
+After authenticating a  user, it stores the values in localstorage.

 ## Install the Polymer-CLI